When to plant green beans

 When should I plant green beans?

-Plant green beans about 1 weeks after your last spring frost, once the soil warms.
+Plant green beans about 1 week after your last spring frost.
 That's around Apr 6 in zone 4 and May 7 in zone 6.

 Can I direct sow green beans?